River Wonders: Giant pandas

 One of the main attractions is a pair of male and female giant pandas – Kai Kai (凯凯) and Jia Jia (嘉嘉) – which are housed in a specially constructed climate-controlled enclosure which change throughout the four seasons emulating their original environment.
 The zoo grows its own 8000 m2 plantation of special bamboo specially for the feeding of the giant pandas.
 These pandas are a sign of the twentieth anniversary of friendly Sino-Singapore relations.
 The park also received a conservation donation from CapitaLand.
 The names of the two pandas were selected from entries of a public naming competition organised in 2010.
 The pandas, which arrived in September 2012, are on a ten-year loan from China.

-On 14 August 2021, a panda cub was born to Kai Kai and Jia Jia, later revealed to be a male on 10 September.
+On 14 August 2021, a cub was born to Kai Kai and Jia Jia, later revealed to be a male on 10 September.
 This was the first after seven breeding rounds since 2015, which did not yield any cubs.
 The panda cub was conceived via artificial insemination.

 During the first few days after the cub was born, Jia Jia was given fluids as well as a glucose diet to get through the trying period with her mothering skills improving by the day.

 Subsequently, on 26 August 2021, Mandai Wildlife Reserve (then Wildlife Reserves Singapore) announced that the cub will return to China once it turns two, the age when it matures.
-The cub also has black markings being more apparent by the day.
+By this point, the cub's characteristic black markings began to appear.
 Discussions are also ongoing with Chinese authorities to extend Kai Kai and Jia Jia's stay beyond 2022, the initial period when the pandas are supposed to return.
 This is to allow for more breeding programmes to be conducted after the cub separates from the parents.